 Another word for hair loss is alopecia.

-In diffuse alopecia – in which hair falls out all over the scalp – hair falls out but the follicles remain.
+In diffuse thinning alopecia – in which hair falls out all over the scalp – hair falls out but the follicles remain.
 Therefore, theoretically, the hair can continue to grow.
 But thanks to whatever the cause of the hair shedding is, too many hair follicles stay in the resting phase.

 There is a distinction between two types of diffuse hair loss, telogen effluvium and anagen effluvium.